sjbiaga/pisc/README.md

 executed under supervision (so that cancellation does not outlive the `cats.effect.std.Supervisor[IO]`) providing the actual result, just after ending the input but before returning from it.

-If `null` is received, that function will not run.
-Otherwise, if its result is `null`, this may be used to cease guarded replication with _output_ prefix guard: i.e., should just this one input prefix remain, the (stack-safe, recursive) replication stops.

-And if, for each guarded replication, care is taken of to *stop* each, then the entire program exits; unless prevented by non-exiting - self or mutual - recursive invocations or unguarded replication.

 Unlike the rest of the agents, the `Main` agent has the command line arguments spliced as `vararg` parameter(s).